-- 1. For the purposes of this Ordinance, the land use designations set forth in Table 1 shall be deemed zoning classifications.
-The zoning classifications shall correspond to the land use designations in the General Plan, which is hereby adopted as the City's official zoning map solely for purposes of this Ordinance. - 2.
-For Cannabis Microbusinesses, no storefront retail is allowed except where a cannabis dispensary was legally located prior to June 16, 2009. - 3.
-Floor area of each distributor license shall not exceed 30,000 square feet. - 4.
-Storefront cannabis retailers allowed within I-G only in locations where a cannabis dispensary was legally located prior to June 16, 2009, the date of the City's former ban on cannabis businesses. - 5.
-Microbusinesses in G-C are only allowed for cannabis businesses legally located prior to June 16, 2009.
+1. For the purposes of this Ordinance, the land use designations set forth in Table 1 shall be deemed zoning classifications.
+The zoning classifications shall correspond to the land use designations in the General Plan, which is hereby adopted as the City's official zoning map solely for purposes of this Ordinance.

+For Cannabis Microbusinesses, no storefronts are allowed except for existing storefronts.
+A Cannabis Microbusiness shall not have any accessory uses and shall not be an accessory use.
+Floor area of each licensed distributor shall not exceed 30,000 square feet.

+4. Storefront cannabis retailers allowed within I-G only in locations where a cannabis dispensary was legally located prior to June 16, 2009, the date of the City's former ban on cannabis businesses.
+5. Microbusinesses in G-C are only allowed for cannabis businesses legally located prior to June 16, 2009.